jgueth/campaign_automation/schema/output_folder_structure.md

 # Output Folder Structure

 ## Overview
 This document describes the output folder structure for the Creative Automation Pipeline.
-The structure is organized hierarchically: **Campaign → Product → Market → Aspect Ratio**.
+The structure is organized hierarchically: **Campaign → Product → Aspect Ratio → Market**.

 ## Folder Hierarchy